canonical/pi-gadget/README.md

 with the system needs to happen through a serial console).

-Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for the pi2 and 3 at release v2017.05, produce a u-boot.bin binary and put it inside the gadget.
+Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for the pi2 at release tag v2017.05 (for pi3/cm3 at tag v2018.07), produce a u-boot.bin binary and put it inside the gadget.

 It will then download the latest stable binary boot firmware from https://github.com/raspberrypi/firmware/tree/stable/boot and add it to the gadget.